CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 ## Vulnerability

-Supported Vendor Products: Qualys, Tenable IO, Tenable Nessus, CrowdStrike Spotlight
+Supported Vendor Products: Qualys, Tenable IO, Nessus, CrowdStrike Spotlight

 The above vendor security solutions are designed to detect vulnerabilities present in your environment.